icamys/php-sitemap-generator/README.md

 // Initialize the generator
 // ...

-// Initialize variable with image tags
+// Initialize a variable with image tags.
 // For more see the official google documentation:
 // https://developers.google.com/search/docs/advanced/sitemaps/image-sitemaps
 $imageTags = [